Archebald-now/Ibc-transaction-for-kichain/README.md

 #### run the command to open the channel again

-> rly tx link transfer  -- debug
+> rly tx link transfer  --debug

 #### and so on until you see the output of the command:
 > I[2021–09–06|09:22:54.913] ★ Channel created: [groot-011]chan{channel-11}port{transfer} -> [kichain-t-4]chan{channel-41}port{transfer}